Heptapod and Mercurial#

 Important

 If you have any issue with this step, do not struggle alone more than 2 minutes!!!
-Explain your problem in our issue tracker and let’s discuss on https://matrix.to/#/#py-edu-fr:matrix.org.
+Explain your problem in our issue tracker or let’s discuss on https://matrix.to/#/#py-edu-fr:matrix.org.

 Clone the repository#